 Family violence involves the intent of a person to control by means of physical, psychological, sexual, spiritual, financial, or property abuse.
-The purpose of this abuse is to control behaviour by the inducement of fear.
+The purpose of this abuse is to control behavior by the inducement of fear.
 Underlying all abuse is a power imbalance between the victim and their abuser.
 The term family violence will encompass the implications of the violence for society as a whole.

-- Forcing an individual to do something against their will.
+- Forcing an individual to do something against their will

 - Felt afraid of your partners behavior such as reckless driving, use of drugs and alcohol or threatening behavior

 - Been prevented from seeing your friends or family, getting a job, going to school or church

 - Listened to constant criticism by your partner for how you look or what you wear

 - Been told you are to blame for all the problems in the relationship

 - Been made to have sex when or in ways or with people that you did not want

 - Had money or information about your finances kept from you

 - Been put down or threatened in front of your children